 What to see in Kuta, Bali

 Bali Bomb Memorial.
 It is constructed in memory of 202 people killed in Kuta on 12th October 2002 due to a bomb explosions done by the terrorists.
 The memorial is located on Jalan Legian.
 A ceremony is held at this memorial every year in commemoration of them.

 Sunset at the beach.
 Every evening, you’ll find hundreds of locals and tourists moving to beach to enjoy the spectacular view of the sunset.
 It is better to reach there by 5.30pm and then enjoy the whole evening.

 Surfing of course.
 The long sandy beach at Kuta is the perfect place to enjoy surfing.
 The absence of corals and rocks makes it an ideal location for the beginners.
 If you do not know how to surf you may approach any of the many professional schools in Kuta that provide equipment as well as practical lessons on surfing.
 A beginner surfing lesson may cost between USD 40-60 and usually lasts for 2 to 3 hours.

 Enjoy the nightlife.
 Kuta is a great place to enjoy the nightlife in Bali.
 Most of the bars and clubs remain open till 1 am, and offer a lively atmosphere to enjoy dance or wine with your friends or even for solo visitors.

 Shopping.
 Kuta is one of the best shopping place in Bali, where you can find almost everything from traditional items to modern everyday things.
 Main shopping area in Kuta is Ngurah Rai street at Simpang Siur Kuta, Kuta Square and Kuta Art market.

 Where to stay

 Kuta offers a wide range of accommodation options from budget guesthouses to mid-range and luxury hotels.
-The most inexpensive guesthouses are located along Poppies 1, Poppies 2, and Jalan Benesari.
-Good mid-range rooms are available in the Legian area.
-Bali Sandy Cottages, Bounty Hotel, and Old Poppies are some of the nice moderately priced options in Kuta.
+The most inexpensive guesthouses are located along Poppies Lane 1, Poppies Lane 2, and Jalan Benesari, like H-ostel Bali *.
+Good mid-range rooms are available in the Legian area, such as Pujihouse One *.
+For more luxury without breaking the bank check out the popular Poppies Bali and Alaya Resort Kuta *.
 You can find most of the luxurious hotels can in Tuban and northern Seminyak area.